Did you know that this weekend is Cinco de Mayo?

 And we are going to start right here with these Vegan Taquitos.

-Taquitos are a traditional Mexican street food that basically a meat roll up – beef, chicken, or pork, spices, salsa, and cheese rolled up tightly into a corn tortilla.
-For this recipe, I used my favorite whole food meat substitute, that one you might remember from the other day.
+Taquitos are a traditional Mexican street food that is kind of like a meat roll-up.
+Traditionally made with beef, chicken, or pork, spices, salsa, and cheese, these fillings are rolled up tightly into a corn tortilla and fried.

 Corn tortillas DO NOT like to be the tightly wrap.
-They scream.
-They tear.
-They throw a huge fit over it.
+They scream, tear, and throw a huge fit over it.
 I tried several different brands to get the best roll and found that this brand did the best.
 Ultimately, however, your tortilla success will come from how you prepare the tortillas before hand.
 Don’t skip the steaming step.

 By which I means, wrapping the tortillas in a kitchen towel and zapping them in the microwave for 30-60 seconds until they are warm and pliable.
 If you don’t have a microwave, you can wrap them in a towel and place them in a hot oven with a baking sheet filled with water underneath.
 This will give them the same steaming effect.